AaltoML/BayesNewton/README.md

 ### Step-by-step: Getting started with the examples

-For running the demos or experiments in this repository or building on top of it, you can follow these steps for creating a virtual enivironment and activating it:
+For running the demos or experiments in this repository or building on top of it, you can follow these steps for creating a virtual environment and activating it:
 ```bash
 python3 -m venv venv
 source venv/bin/activate